StevenThao21/ux-StitchNiche/phaseI/README.md

 ## Introduction

-Stitch Niche is an application designed to assist in resizing and designing of crochet and knitting patterns.
+Stitch Niche is an application designed to assist with resizing and designing crochet and knitting patterns.
+The insperation behind this product is to fill a gap in the market that has
-!!!
-Describe the general problem that the project is trying to solve !!!
+(introduce project)
+(introduce report)
+-sprint planning
+-goals of this sprint
+-research methods

+In this first spirit we set out to accomplish

 ## Methods

-!!!
-Describe research methods you used to discover new insights, which explains the purpose of each.
-Provide enough detail that someone would be able to faithfully reproduce your research. !!!
+(initial research) When we began conducting research for Stitch Nitch we went through a few steps and  Our first step was to a bit of research about the background
+  -stuff provided by Barbara/our own research about patterns

+(competitive analysis) Our first step was to perform a competitive analysis.
+[DEFINE COMPETITIVE ANALYSIS].
+During this research we found

+(heuristic evaluation [DEFINE HEURISTIC EVALUATION]

+Using the results of this research we began work on our initial designs and planning with our team creating a variety of artifacts

 ## Findings